Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Implementation and System Details

-\textbf{Some potential problems and workarounds:} One of the risks is the following.
-Particularly in public domain, broadcasting the whole raw video GOP by GOP might be too bandwidth consuming and will lead to data traffic most of which is useless (except for the node that successfully fulfill all the requirements of mining).
-As a solution, initiator nodes may store their raw videos either locally or remotely and broadcasts the location and hash value of data for miners to download and check.
-This will make download speed and bandwidth be part of the equation in PoWS.
-In case of sharding, miners may only download GOPs that are not mined yet which will lead to efficient use of network resources.
+One of the risks is about the bandwidth requirements of the proposed system as the system heavily deals with bulky data communications.
+Particularly in the public domain, broadcasting the whole raw video, even GOP by GOP might be too bandwidth consuming and will lead to data traffic.
+Most of this traffic is useless (except for the node that successfully fulfill all the requirements of mining).
+As a solution, initiator nodes may store their raw videos either locally or remotely before broadcasting the location and content address--hash value of data for the miners to download and check later.
+This will make download speed and bandwidth be part of the equation in our PoWS definition.
+In case of sharding, miners may only download GOPs that are not mined yet which will lead to efficient use of network resources as well.

+The other important issue is known as the forking of the blockchain which comes out due to the multiple copies of the blockchain that result due to concurrent verification processes.
+As the verifiers connect to multiple and potentially distinct miners, and since transaction data introduces a form of randomness in the compression framework, the the way the instructions are included in the compression process are quite different, the quality of the compression would be different.
+Therefore, as the verifiers add blocks to the blockchain, they can keep track of the accumulated quality of the compressed video and in the case of forking, through an exchange, they adapt the one with the highest quality in the network.
+Consensus is achieved as the blockchain with the highest quality score is adapted by all the nodes in the network.